 At Baldwin Wallace, you’ll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.
 Recent BW marketing graduates are finding success in a variety of fields.

 Chelsea Glosser ’15 is social media associate editor at SSPR in Chicago.
-Internships, class projects and digital marketing clinic enabled her to develop skills in social media marketing and build an impressive personal portfolio that helped her land a position upon graduation.
+Internships and class projects enabled her to develop skills in social media marketing and build an impressive personal portfolio that helped her land a position upon graduation.
 Chelsea is from Beachwood, Ohio.

 Zach Simmonds ‘14 is client services manager for Hiring Optics, a startup specializing in talent acquisition and employer branding.
 At BW, Zach was intern and fellow at BW’s Center for Innovation & Growth and developed a professional network that connected him to Hiring Optics.
 Zach is from Pittsburgh.